 We knew how to describe success, but not through quantitative measurement: if we seek a ‘leapfrog change’, how can we measure progress?
 What are indicators or metrics of success or progress?

-Success looked different in different cases.
-In some, we retained our ‘branding’, but in many our coalitions no longer existed and had been absorbed by the multilateral system and its institutions.
+Two main paths of success emerged.
+In some, we retained our ‘branding’ and became the central point, but in many our coalitions no longer existed and had been absorbed by the multilateral system and its institutions.
 Does success always mean the end of our initiatives?
 How important is it to remain central to what comes out of them?

 Competition was almost inexistant.
 But as our ‘niche’ issues will gain prominence (our aim), others will get involved in the space.
 What then should be our role, how do we maintain an edge?

-Our ways of working together / Linking projects and policy
+Our ways of working together / Linking policy and other PPF’s departments, integrating projects and policy

 See slides presenting survey results regarding the team’s satisfaction levels and suggestions for better working together (annex 2)